Pygmy Goat Percentage in Australia Explained

 The biggest challenge that Australian breeders face is the stringent quarantine laws that govern the importation of new genetics.
 For semen and embryos to be imported, the donor animals must undergo a rigorous health screening process.
 Unfortunately, this process includes a requirement that the donor goats be euthanized and necropsied (autopsied) to ensure they are free of any diseases that could threaten Australia’s biosecurity and our agricultural industry.

-This not only makes importing new genetics incredibly difficult and expensive but also places a heavy burden on breeders in the USA who must sacrifice valuable animals to meet Australian Quarantine requirements.
+This not only makes importing new genetics incredibly difficult and expensive but also places a heavy ethical burden on breeders both in Australia and in the USA knowing that the donor animal must be sacrificed for testing in order to meet Australian Quarantine requirements.

-As a result, the flow of new Pygmy Goat genetics into Australia is pretty much non-existent, further emphasizing the importance of carefully managing and developing the genetics already available within the country.
+As a result, the flow of new Pygmy Goat genetics into Australia is almost non-existent, further emphasizing the importance of carefully managing and developing the genetics already available within the country.

 Why It Matters

-By understanding the unique challenges and opportunities of Pygmy Goat breeding along with the possible benefits and definite dangers of inbreeding, Australian breeders can establish a strong and vibrant Pygmy Goat population that will thrive far into the future.
+By understanding the unique challenges and opportunities of Pygmy Goat breeding along with the benefits and dangers of repeated inbreeding, Australian breeders can establish a strong and vibrant Pygmy Goat population that will thrive far into the future.

 If you would like to follow Eagleburra Pygmy Goats on social media we can be found on the following: